zayman2045/ello/README.md

 # Ello

-Ello is a full-stack web application that allows users to build and interact with their own AI assistants using the OpenAI API.
+Ello is a full-stack web application that uses the OpenAI API to allow users to customize and interact with their own AI assistants through a chat interface.

 ## Overview

-Ello's frontend is written in python by way of the Django framework.
-Django uses...

-The backend of the app uses...

-Ello utilizes the async-openai crate for constructing requests and processing responses from OpenAI's Assistants API.
-User supplied "messages" are added to conversation "threads" that can be ran by assistants to generate an appropriate response.
+The frontend of Ello is developed in Python, leveraging the Django framework for handling HTTP requests, manipulating and rendering HTML templates, and interfacing with the custom-built API layer.

+Ello's backend is constructed in Rust, utilizing the async-openai crate to formulate and dispatch requests to the OpenAI API using Rust data types.
+User-provided messages and other incoming JSON data are deserialized into structs, which are then employed to generate assistants, threads, and runs.

 ## Usage